Contact | 1997

 The finale, which was filmed, not at the Capitol Building as it appears, but on the steps of the more easily available Treasury Building, Pennsylvania Avenue NW at 15th Street.
 And, yes, that’s a computer generated image of the Capitol’s dome reflected in the car window to complete the illusion.

 The tropical beach 'heaven' was filmed by a Second Unit in the Yasawa Islands in Fiji, a less commercialised part of the island group, popular with backpackers.
 It’s gorgeous, but be aware you won’t find any shops, banks or medical services on the islands.
+The islands were also the backdrop to the 1949 UK version of The Blue Lagoon.

 Incidentally, the first European to sight the Yasawas was British navigator William Bligh in 1789, following the infamous mutiny on the HMS Bounty.